 We look forward to journeying with you!

-For more information, contact Didi Egnatuk at 310-540-0329 ext.
-540.
+Didi Egnatuk | 310-540-0329 ext.
+540

 Everyone goes through difficult times.
-Having someone to care, to listen, to share God’s love with you can help you get through the confusion, stress, or loneliness you may be experiencing.
+Having someone to care, to listen, and to share God’s love with you can help you get through the confusion, stress, or loneliness you may be experiencing.

-If your life is more than you can handle alone right now; if your health, attitude, or relationships are suffering; if you are adjusting to the loss of a job, a change in marital status, a serious illness, the death of a loved one, or would just like to have someone in your life who really cares, then perhaps it is time for you to call the Stephen Ministry.
+If your life is more than you can handle alone right now; if your health, attitude, or relationships are suffering; if you are adjusting to the loss of a job, a change in marital status, a serious illness, the death of a loved one, or would just like to have someone in your life who cares, then perhaps it is time for you to call the Stephen Ministry.
 Our Stephen Ministers look forward to the opportunity to carry out our Parish Mission Statement by accepting the call of Jesus Christ to love and serve one another.

-For more information, call the Confidential Stephen Ministry Message Line at 310-540-0329 ext.
-375.
+Confidential Stephen Ministry Message Line | 310-540-0329 ext.
+375

-Are you feeling blessed to have a home, and enough to eat?
-Are you feeling blessed to connect with nature, and to have the time to examine what's in your heart?
+Are you feeling blessed to have a home and enough to eat?
+Are you feeling blessed to connect with nature and to have the time to examine what's in your heart?
 Are you looking inward and liking what you discover?
 Disliking what you discover?

 Together, in this group, let’s share our lives.